zalando-zmon/zmon-docs/docs/intro.rst

 Alerts
 ======

-A basic alert consists of an alert condition, and entity filter, and a team.
-More properties are available like exclude entities, details are explained later.
-Any alert has only two states, up or down.
-We do not support levels of criticality, and something like unknown.
-And alert is up, if it yields anything but False.
-This also includes exceptions thrown from check or alert expression, e.g. in case of connection problems.
+A basic alert consists of an alert condition, an entity filter, and a team.
+Exclude entities and other properties are also available.
+An alert has only two states: up or down.
+An alert is up if it yields anything but False; this also includes exceptions thrown from check or alert expression, e.g. in the event of connection problems.
+ZMON does not support levels of criticality, or something like "unknown."

-Going back to the PostgreSQL check the below alert would pop up if either shard is not reachable, making use of exceptions bubbling up from the check command itself.
+Let's revisit the above PostgreSQL check again.
+If either shard were not reachable, this alert would pop up:

 .. code-block:: yaml